Ex-cop's retrial date set in Walter Scott killing

 Slager shot and killed Scott, after an April 4, 2015, traffic stop.
 The shooting was captured on a bystander's cellphone video, which showed Scott running away as Slager fired eight times, striking Scott three times in the back.

 The jurors -- 11 white people and one black person -- were deadlocked several times after the five-week trial.
-Judge Clifton Newman had also allowed the jury to consider the lesser offense of voluntary manslaughter, meaning the killing happened in the heat of passion.
-That charge carries a potential sentence of up to 30 years in prison.
+In the last trial, Judge Clifton Newmans allowed the jury to consider the lesser offense of voluntary manslaughter, meaning the killing happened in the heat of passion.
 One juror, in a note, said he couldn't vote for a conviction and wouldn't change his mind.

 Prosecutors said they believed Scott, a father of four, ran after Slager stopped his car for a broken taillight because he feared going to jail if the officer discovered his warrant for unpaid child support.
 Slager pursued and killed him even though his life was not in danger, prosecutors said.